BuidlGuidl/oracle-challenge/README.md

 🚀 As you continue your blockchain development journey, you'll encounter many variations and combinations of these patterns.
 Understanding the fundamental trade-offs will help you choose the right oracle design for your specific use case.

-🧠 Remember: the best oracle is the one that provides the right balance of security, speed, and cost for your application's needs!
+🧠 Remember: the best oracle is the one that provides the right balance of security, speed, flexibility and cost for your application's needs!